• About Us

 Topics

 Acting Registrar Alayeluwa Oba Dr. Adedokun Abolarin Alayeluwa Oba Wahab Oyedotun Alayeluwa Oba Williams Adetona Ayeni Ambassador Dr. Yemi Farounbi Chief Col. Theophilus Bamigboye Chief Mrs. Omowumi Akande Dr. Benjamin Iyiola Oyefara Federal University of Health Sciences FEDERAL UNIVERSITY OF HEALTH SCIENCES: TECHNICAL TEAM FROM ABUJA VISITS SITES AT ILA-ORANGUN Founder Hon.
 Funmilayo Olaseinde Hon.
 Gbenga Peter Makanjuola IGP RTD.
-TAFA BALOGUN CFR Ila-Orangun Isinro Festival Isinro Festival: A Celebration of History Mr. Segun Ajiboye NPM fwc NYSC Oba Dr. Taiwo Ayeni Oba Lamidi Olayiwola Adeyemi III OFR Oluomo of Igbomina land Omooba Kunle Adeleke OON Orangun of Ila Orangun of Oke-Ila Osun State College of Education Owaloja of Kajola Ajaba Pioneer Management Team of Federal University of Health Sciences Princess Chief Rhoda Bolarinwa Akande new Ayeni PRODA Prof. David Aderemi Adewuyi Prof. Oluwole Atoyebi Prof. Timothy Adedeji Awoniyi Prof. Yemi Osinbajo joins Presidential Race Public Holidays for Workers’ Day Sen. Sulaiman Ajadi Senator Prof. Olusola Adeyeye The President of Omo Ogboye Club Tradition and Culture vice president wife of Chief Bisi Akande Yemi Osinbajo submits Personal Data
+TAFA BALOGUN CFR Ila-Orangun Isinro Festival Isinro Festival: A Celebration of History Mr. Segun Ajiboye NPM fwc NYSC Oba Dr. Taiwo Ayeni Oba Lamidi Olayiwola Adeyemi III OFR Oluomo of Igbomina land Omooba Kunle Adeleke OON Orangun of Ila Orangun of Oke-Ila Osun State College of Education Owaloja of Kajola Ajaba Pioneer Management Team of Federal University of Health Sciences Princess Chief Rhoda Bolarinwa Akande new Ayeni PRODA Prof. David Aderemi Adewuyi Prof. Oluwole Atoyebi Prof. Timothy Adedeji Awoniyi Prof. Yemi Osinbajo joins Presidential Race Sen. Sulaiman Ajadi Senator Fadeyi commiserates with the family of Akinrogun Kolapo Lawal Senator Prof. Olusola Adeyeye The President of Omo Ogboye Club Tradition and Culture vice president wife of Chief Bisi Akande Yemi Osinbajo submits Personal Data

 No Result